Right at the sta

 - How did we attract the audience?

 - Story told- hopefully its really interesting as you want to know what has happened to her and why.
-We give enough away to know she has obviously been held prisoner or been through something traumatic, however thats all we know, no details and no explanation.
+We give enough away to know she has obviously been held prisoner or been through something traumatic, however thats all we know, no details and no exp

 - The camera shots should make it more interesting, like the flashback shots of the syringe and the slow pan of her being tied up.
 The mirror and blood shots are also different, and we tried to show her cuts and bruises subtly in shots.